 - One of the ways to best prepare yourself for the costs of having a baby is making a budget.
 Write a list of your most important expenses and cut out other unnecessary purchases.
 In other words, separate the needs from the wants.
 Before you know it, you’ll have a bit of leftover money.

 - Consider placing this extra money in a high-yield savings account that can help you make the most of your savings.
-These are the best savings accounts available in 2018.
+These are the best savings accounts available now.

 Photo Credit: ©iStock.com/Rostislav_Sedlacek, ©iStock.com/Kate_sept2004, ©iStock.com/SolStock